Nanzhao: Founding

 In 649, the chieftain of the Mengshe tribe, Xinuluo (細奴邏, Senola), son of Jiadupang and grandson of Shelong, founded the Great Meng (大蒙) and took the title of Qijia Wang (奇嘉王; "Outstanding King").
 He acknowledged Tang suzerainty.
 In 652, Xinuluo absorbed the White Mywa realm of Zhang Lejinqiu, who ruled Erhai Lake and Cang Mountain.
 This event occurred peacefully as Zhang made way for Xinuluo of his own accord.
 The agreement was consecrated under an iron pillar in Dali.
 Thereafter the Black and White Mywa acted as warriors and ministers respectively.
-Xinuluo was succeeded by his son, Luoshengyan, who travelled to Chang'an to make tribute to the Tang dynasty.
-In 704 the Tibetan Empire made the White Mywa tribes into vassals or tributaries.
-In 713, Luoshengyan was succeeded by his son, Shengluopi, who was also on good terms with the Tang.
+In 655, Xinuluo sent his eldest son to Chang'an to ask for the Tang dynasty's protection.
+The Tang emperor appointed Xinuluo as prefect of Weizhou, sent him an embroidered official robe, and sent troops to defeat rebellious tribes in 672, thus enhancing Xinuluou's position.
+Xinuluo was succeeded by his son, Luoshengyan, who travelled to Chang'an to make tribute to the Tang.
+In 704, the Tibetan Empire made the White Mywa tribes into tributaries, whilst subjugating the Black Mywa.
+In 712, Luoshengyan established a walled city at Yongchang and in 713, Luoshengyan was succeeded by his son, Shengluopi, who was also on good terms with the Tang.
 He was succeeded by his son, Piluoge, in 733.

 Piluoge began expanding his realm in the early 730s.
 He first annexed the neighboring zhao of Mengsui, whose ruler, Zhaoyuan, was blind.
 Piluoge supported Zhaoyuan's son, Yuanluo, in his accession, and in turn weakened Mengsui.
 After Zhaoyuan was assassinated, Piluoge drove Yuanluo from Mengsui and annexed the territory.
 The remaining zhaos banded together against Piluoge, who thwarted them with an alliance with the Tang dynasty.
 Not long after 733, the Tang official Yan Zhenghui cooperated with Piluoge in a successful attack on the zhao of Shilang, and rewarded the Mengshe rulers with titles.